anthonyarmijo/technical-notes/README.md

 # study-notes
-A repository to store my technical notes and learning reference.
+A repository for my technical notes and reference.